klaytn/kips/KIPs/kip-draft_kgp6.md

 - `newbies`: array of `Newbie` struct.
 - `status`: current status of the contract.
 - `rebalanceBlockNumber`: the target block number of the execution of rebalancing.
-- `memo`: result of the treasury fund rebalance. eg : `Treasury Rebalanced Successfully`
+- `memo`: result of the treasury fund rebalance.

 #### Modifiers